 Really think about how to study for the SAT.
 This will not be like preparing for high school tests; it’s like trying to beat your own high score on a video game.
 It’s not even imperative to master the content; it’s more important to examine the strategy of the game and your own moves.

-If you assume that you need to learn super rare grammar rules or master AP Statistics for the SAT, stop, because you don’t.
+If you assume that you need to learn super rare grammar rules or master AP Statistics for the SAT when Googling how to study for the SAT, stop, because you don’t.
 The truth is that by the time you take the SAT, you’ve already covered all the material you need to know in school.
 (If you weren’t paying attention that’s a whole other problem…)

 The good news is that you don’t actually need to learn anything new.
 But what you need to do now is learn the SAT.
 Keep reading to understand how to study for the SAT!

 Track and Decode